top of page

 Don't miss the Palacio de la Inquisición, a testimony to colonial times!
 Visit the Castillo de San Felipe de Barajas, a fortress with spectacular views.

-Top Tourist Attractions in Cartagena: what to do
+Top Attractions in Cartagena: what to do

 The Walled City (Ciudad Amurallada): An Open-Air Museum